Coastal Zone Canada Association Brochure

 CZC 2000 in Saint John, New Brunswick; CZC 2002 in Hamilton, Ontario; CZC 2004 in St. John’s,

-Newfoundland; CZC 2006 in Tuktoyaktuk, Northwest Territories; CZC 2008 in Vancouver, British Columbia; CZC 2010 in Charlottetown, Prince Edward Island; CZC 2012 in Rimouski, Québec; and CZC 2014 in Halifax, Nova Scotia.
-Coastal Zone Canada 2016 will take place from 12-14 June 2016 in Toronto, Ontario.
-For information on CZC 2016, email Peter Zuzek.
+Newfoundland; CZC 2006 in Tuktoyaktuk, Northwest Territories; CZC 2008 in Vancouver, British Columbia; CZC 2010 in Charlottetown, Prince Edward Island; CZC 2012 in Rimouski, Québec; CZC 2014 in Halifax, Nova Scotia; and CZC 2016 in Toronto, Ontario.

 In holding Coastal Zone Canada Conferences and other events, particular